 The Difference Between Coaching, Therapy, Counselling, and Mentoring

 Coaching.
 Therapy.
 Counselling.
 Mentoring.
-These words get thrown around a lot — and if you’re a mum looking for support, it can be confusing to know which is which.
+These words get thrown around a lot and if you're a mother looking for support, it can be genuinely confusing to know which one you actually need.

-One of the most common questions I hear from mums is: “Should I be seeing a coach or a therapist?”
+One of the most common questions I hear is: "Should I be seeing a coach or a therapist?"

 Coaching (this is what Her Mind Mentor is here for!)